 Also consider display sets that have been opened and used specifically for roadshows.
 When you’re eyeing something at stores like Best Denki, Courts or Harvey Norman, always check with the salesperson if there are near-mint display sets.
 You can save up to 30% and still be entitled to the warranty.

 If you plan to decorate your new house or give a facelift to the current one, we are sure you will worry about overshooting your budget.
 We know how expensive new furniture in Singapore is!
 That is why you should head to one of the many shops that sell pre-used furniture.
 Most of these shops will give you an option to buy vintage pieces that will add a distinct look to your pad.

 We love the armchairs and retro sofa sets at Hock Siong, a store that proudly says, ‘we embrace imperfection’.
 They display the talent of their craftsmen who refurbish used furniture to give it a new look and life.
 Online stores such as Long Long Time Store and KB Living are worth checking out too.

-If you are looking for sophisticated and minimalistic vintage furniture, head straight to Noden.
+If you are looking for Scandinavian and mid-century furniture, head straight to Noden.
 They have beautiful dressers, bookshelves, and a variety of items that you will instantly fall in love with.
 Along with their retail outlet, they have an online store too.
 The only caveat is that these Danish pieces are usually not cheap.